lgtm-migrator/http-status-check/README.md

 ## Overview

-http-status-check is a tool that TBD
+http-status-check is a tool that monitors the http endpoints in a kubernetes cluster.

 The tool can be used to monitor the HTTP endpoints of a service.
 It check if the service endpoints responds with an HTTP status 200 OK.